What is a Building Survey (Level 3) or Full Structural Survey?

 To create the table Compare My Move took the average costs from a sample of 20 RICS Chartered Surveyors and Building Societies across the UK.
 Note that true survey costs will vary depending on your particular situation and area.

-A building burvey can take anywhere between 4 to 8 hours to complete depending on the size of the property, with the report being completed within 5 to 10 working days.
-The timing will vary depending on access and the property size, so let's have a look at what goes into the timing of a building survey.
+A Building Survey can take anywhere between 4 to 8 hours to complete depending on the size of the property.
+The report is usually completed within 3 to 7 working days.
+The timing will vary depending on access and the property size.
+The timeline of a Building Survey is as follows:

 Booking the survey

-You can book a building survey whenever you like.
-However, it's most commonly undertaken once an offer has been accepted on the property.
-Offers are usually accepted on the basis that no major concerns are found upon the survey.
-Once the survey has been complete, the price can be negotiated based on any major work that needs to be done on the property.
+You should book a property survey once your offer has been accepted on the property.
+Once the survey has been complete, the price can be renegotiated based on any major work that needs to be done on the property.

 On the day of the survey